anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The voucher artifact is a JSON {{RFC8259}} document that conforms with a data model described by YANG {{RFC7950}}.
 It may also be serialized to CBOR {{CBOR}}.
-It is encoded using the rules defined in {{!RFC7951}}, and is signed using (by default) a CMS structure {{RFC5652}}.
+It is encoded using the rules defined in {{!RFC7951}} or {{!RFC9254}}, and is signed using (by default) a CMS structure {{RFC5652}}.

 The primary purpose of a voucher is to securely convey a trust anchor that a Pledge can use to authenticate subsequent interactions.
-The trust anchor may be in the form of a certificate, the "pinned-domain-cert", a hash of a certificate, or it might be a raw public key (in constrained variations).
+The trust anchor may be in the form of a certificate, the "pinned-domain-cert", a hash of a certificate, or it can be a raw public key (in constrained variations).

 A voucher may be useful in several contexts, but the driving motivation herein is to support secure onboarding mechanisms.
-Assigning ownership is important to device onboarding mechanisms so that the Pledge can authenticate the network that will control it.
+This is accomplished by assigning an owner to the Pledge, enabling it to authenticate the network that it is connected to.

 {{RFC8366}} originally defined just the voucher artifact, leaving the Voucher Request artifiact that is important to BRSKI to be defined in {{BRSKI}}.
 This document includes both Voucher and Voucher-Request, and therefore updates {{BRSKI}}.